Canadian secondary schools

 Good to know

-• You can apply as early as mid-October for the following fall term.
+• You can apply as early as mid-September for the following fall term.
 While most programs accept applications for admission until June 1, some programs have different deadlines.
 Check the deadlines and available programs.

 • Grade 12 CO-OP, career, and work experience courses do not count towards admission requirements.